Big leaved tropical plants

 Next you can either place the pots directly into a heated propagator or you can seal each pot in a clear plastic bag (freezer bag.).
 These can either be placed in a heated propagator or the warmest place in your house.
 Plastic bags have the advantage of preventing the compost from drying out.
 If you place your pots directly in the propagator, pour enough liquid to keep the propagator base moist at all times.

 Be patient.
-The first seed may germinate in as little as a week or as long a quite a few.
+The first seeds may begin germinating in as little as a week or considerably longer.
 Don't check your seeds every day, just keep a check on the moisture level in the propagator.
 Warm and wet is the key.

 Eventually you will be greeted by a shoot.
 Now is the time to move the plant into a well lit spot.
 South facing windows are a little intense and can cause the pots to dry out too quickly.